Radio Frequency Interference (RFI) Troubleshooting and Elimination

 In major cities, you'll often hear cab drivers as they pass by (they use the same power amplifiers to talk between themselves).
 In Chicago, we hear crazy foreign cab drivers screaming at each other all the time.
 In the worst cases, these rigs are powerful enough to lock up the phone system or cause it to reset.

 The first thing to determine is whether the RFI is coming in before or after the phone system.
-If all of the phones are effected, and it's occurring on both the handset and speakerphones but not the intercom, then it's a pretty good indication that it's coming in through the phone lines, and you may be able to get the phone company to work on it for you (doubtful).
+If all of the phones are affected, and it's occurring on both the handset and speakerphones but not the intercom, then it's a pretty good indication that it's coming in through the phone lines, and you may be able to get the phone company to work on it for you (doubtful).

 If, more likely, there are only a few phones that hear the RFI (most often closest to the highway), you'll want to find out from the customer whether it's heard over both the handset and the speakerphone, or just the handset.
 If they only hear it on the handset, that's a pretty good indication that the handset cord is picking up the RF, and our CB RADIO - RF ELIMINATOR FOR HANDSETS will take care of the problem.

 If the RFI is heard on both the speakerphone and the handset, and on intercom calls, then the station cable is probably picking up the radio signal.
 Ground the spare pairs at the frame.
-If the system uses one or two pairs for the phones, use our 1 LINE or 2 LINE CB RADIO RF ELIMINATOR at the back of the telephone.
+If the system uses one or two pairs for the phones, use our MODULAR CB RADIO RF ELIMINATOR at the back of the telephone.
 Sometimes running a new station cable from a different direction, of a different length, will "retune" the cable away from the CB frequency.
 You may need to put an RF Eliminator in the middle of the cable (to retune it), or possibly at the frame.

 If you have access to a trucker with a power amplifier, that's the quickest way to fix this problem - because he can sit out front and talk while you try different approaches to the problem.
-Generally, it's a long involved process to cure CB interference...
+Generally, it's a long and involved process to cure CB interference...
 Because it's almost never doing it while you're there, so you have to make a change and wait to see if it's fixed, over and over again.

 Ham radio interference, or a CB radio base station is often easier to track down.
 Often, you can see a big antenna nearby that may be the offender (don't jump to conclusions too fast!).
 If you can get the cooperation of the guy with the radio, at least to broadcast while you're trying to fix the problem, you're going to be ahead of the game.

 There doesn't seem to be any brand of phone system that's immune to CB interference, Analog or Digital.
 In general, Digital systems will pick up the RFI at the phone through the handset cord, since that is analog, and the information coming down the base cord is digitized (sometimes immune to RFI at this point).
 Remember...every digital system is analog going in, and analog going out, so there's not that much difference from an analog system.
-If you don't cover or ground all of the pairs in the station cable, it's possible the RF will go around the Filter on the unprotected pairs, and induce back into the voice pair after the Filter (even more likely at FM frequencies).
-You also may need to break up the station cable in the middle and put in an RF Eliminator, or put it at the frame.
+If you don't cover or ground all of the pairs in the station cable, it's possible the RF will go around the Filter on the unprotected pairs and induce back into the voice pair after the Filter (even more likely at FM frequencies).
+You also may need to break up the station cable in the middle and put in an RF Eliminator or put it at the frame.
 Nothing is very logical about RFI, especially CB!

 AM AND FM BROADCAST STATIONS